phone icon (917) 310-3371 Explore Zepbound Menu

 The FDA resolved the national tirzepatide shortage in October 2024, but patients can still run into localized supply disruptions as product moves through wholesalers, pharmacies, and dose-specific refill queues.
 Prior authorization timing, refill gaps, and whether the prescription is filled through a retail or direct channel can all change whether the medication is actually available when the patient needs it.

-Use the current weight-loss hub when the patient still needs the broad parent page for booking flow, locations, and overall program context.
+Use the current weight-loss overview when the patient still needs the broad parent guidance for booking flow, locations, and overall program context.

 Tirzepatide in NYC